notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 **Parameters**:

 *wParam [in]*
-: UINT_PTR id - BufferID of the tab. -1 for currently active tab
+: UINT_PTR id - BufferID of the tab.

 *lParam [in]*
 : TCHAR* newName - the desired new name of the tab